Initializes an output device.

 |BASS_ERROR_FORMAT||The specified format is not supported by the device.
 Try changing the freq parameter.|

 Simultaneously using multiple devices is supported in the BASS API via a context switching system; instead of there being an extra "device" parameter in the function calls, the device to be used is set prior to calling the functions.
 BASS_SetDevice is used to switch the current device.
 When successful, BASS_Init automatically sets the current thread's device to the one that was just initialized.

-The BASS_DEVICE_DMIX flag is only available on Linux, and allows multiple applications to share the device (if they all use "dmix").
+The BASS_DEVICE_SPEAKERS flag only has effect on Linux, typically when using PulseAudio or PipeWire output.
+The BASS_DEVICE_DMIX flag is also only available on Linux, and allows multiple applications to share the device (if they all use "dmix").
 It may also be possible for multiple applications to use exclusive access if the device is capable of hardware mixing.
 If exclusive access initialization fails, the BASS_DEVICE_DMIX flag will automatically be tried; if that happens, it can be detected via BASS_GetInfo and the initflags.